developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

             return cursor;
             }
         }

-**The next two sections apply the above process for getting the device IMEI and OS update info**.

 **Skip the the [Callback section](#callbacks)** to see sample code for setting an app to be notified of changes to OEMinfo data.
 This Zebra-recommended practice can be helpful for monitoring non-static URIs.